 Permit costs and minimum stay lengths continue to change year after year.

 When I hiked to Havasu Falls in 2018, I stayed the minimum length of 2 nights at Havasu Campground.
 However, in 2023, visitors are required to stay a minimum of 3 nights.
+For the 3-night minimum stay, Havasu Falls permits in 2023 will cost $395/per person.

 Although these are the most expensive permits I’ve ever paid for, the unworldly experience of hiking to Havasu Falls is worth visiting!
 So much so that I hiked to Havasu Falls for the second time as soon as it reopened in February 2023.